 Increasing revenue is not only about learning how to sell more gym memberships.
-Don't put all your revenue into getting a new clientele; focus on keeping the ones that you already have.
+It’s the most common mistake of a new company: don't put all your revenue into getting a new clientele; focus on keeping the ones that you already have.
 One way of increasing gym membership retention is by lowering your prices.
 Unfortunately, it means decreasing standards and profits.
 Luckily, there are other ways of achieving that.

 - Decreased motivation